 By the early 1990s, I’d also become a total guitar geek, practicing many hours a day and learning songs by my favorite shredders (Eddie Van Halen, Dimebag Darrell, Steve Vai, Marty Friedman, John Petrucci, etc.) When it was time to make college plans, I decided to become a music major, to further my knowledge of music theory (which was relatively lacking at that point.)
 I graduated with a BA in Music from UCSB in 2000, having learned a lot of valuable things, but I still had absolutely no clue what I wanted to do with my life.

 Along the way, I enthusiastically pursued web technology from its inception as a hobby, which led to becoming a professional web developer.
-In college, I somewhat randomly landed an unpaid intern gig as web designer with Megadeth‘s web team, which, as a huge fan, was an honor and a lot of fun.
+In college, I somewhat randomly landed an unpaid intern gig as web designer with Megadeth‘s web team, which, as a fan, was an honor and a lot of fun.
 This also resulted in me designing the Megadeth font, which is very popular to this day, and has been used in movies, television, billboards, local business signage, etc.

 After college, I worked for a variety of tech companies.
 Most notably, when I worked at Citrix Online (formerly ExpertCity), I got the chance to work with some of my heroes from MetaCreations (one of my favorite software companies of all time.)
 In particular, the lessons that Darin Sullivan taught me in UI/UX design have stuck with me to this day.

-At the same time, I pursued music with my band, Backmask.
+At the same time, I pursued music with my (now defunct) band, Backmask.
 By 2005, I began creating convolution impulse responses of guitar speaker cabinets to get guitar tones direct without bothering my neighbors.
 A small community of enthusiasts had assembled online, and I contributed some IRs to this community.
 What dawned on me, though, was that none of these IRs were being done in pro studios, and that there weren’t enough of them to get a truly diverse array of tones.
 I toyed with the idea of creating a big library of impulse responses in a pro studio, but I didn’t get around to it until 2008…